cloudfoundry/community/toc/rfc/accepted/rfc-draft-github-members.md

 ## Summary

-As the Cloudfoundry moves from the dojo model to an open committer model the existing central team in VMWare are no longer appropriately positioned to grant and revoke access to users of the Cloudfoundry GitHub org
+As we use a working group based approach it seems sensible to leverage the working groups to control access to their repositories within the cloudfoundry and other associated GitHub orgs.
+As the working groups are closer to what is happening in their projects they are better positioned to react faster to adding and removing individuals.

 ## Problem